Archive for the ‘Web2.0 News’ Category

 Some quick notes from Web2Expo Berlin

-Kevin Peyton 6th of November 2007 by Kevin Peyton
+admin 6th of November 2007 by admin

 I took some quick notes from a couple of sessions this morning - keep an eye out on the Web2Expo site for the slides becoming available.